SpaceX captures the flag, beating Boeing in cosmic contest

 The flag flew on the first space shuttle flight in 1981 and the final one in 2011.
 Hurley was on that last shuttle crew.

 The flag was an added incentive for Elon Musk’s SpaceX company and Boeing, competing to be the first private company to launch a crew to the space station.
 Saturday’s liftoff of NASA astronauts was the first from the U.S. in nine years.
 Boeing’s first astronaut flight isn’t expected until next year.
+The crew will include Chris Ferguson, commander of the last shuttle flight who now works for Boeing.

+“Proud to yield the title of “The last commander of an American launched spacecraft” to @Astro_Doug who, with @AstroBehnken, has returned US to space from KSC after 3,252 days.
+Well done,” Ferguson tweeted following the SpaceX liftoff.

 An estimated 100,000 people — suppliers, vendors, engineers, etc. — were responsible for Saturday’s flawless launch of test pilots Hurley and Behnken aboard a SpaceX Falcon 9 rocket from Kennedy Space Center.
 The Dragon capsule, also built and owned by SpaceX, docked at the space station Sunday.